zeeshanahmedkhan/AML/README.md

 ## Usage

-2. To train the model, run the following command:
+2. To train the model, run AMD-FV/main/AMD.py

-   python train.py --config config.yaml

-3. To evaluate the model, use:
+3. To validate the model, run AMD-FV/main/validate.py

-   python evaluate.py --model path/to/saved_model --data path/to/dataset

 ## Datasets